 For some, this may not make any difference whatsoever, but for Equinox members who are in a position to cancel a membership without charge partway through the year, this will make the benefit considerably more useful.

 Also, when this Equinox credit was first introduced in 2021, I seem to recall that it was only available on memberships that cost more than the cheapest membership on offer (e.g. memberships that give access to multiple locations).

 Now, however, the terms of the benefit clearly discuss “any Equinox club membership” so I’m not sure if I’m misremembering how this benefit was first rolled out or if this is another slight improvement (I don’t use this benefit so I haven’t been paying attention to how it works!).

 Top tier Hertz elite status

-*Holders of cards that cost considerably less than the Platinum Card (e.g. Capital One Venture X cardholders) already get President’s Circle status.
+*Holders of cards that cost considerably less than card_name (e.g. holders of the card_name) already get President’s Circle status.

 In the grand scheme of things, this probably isn’t a huge deal because the Hertz loyalty program is not very rewarding at all (in fact, it’s a bit of a dumpster fire), but as guaranteed upgrades are always very welcome, cardholders wishing to take the risk that Hertz won’t try to send them to jail for something they didn’t do will probably appreciate this change.

-Currently, I’m still seeing my old Hertz Five Star status on my account, and when I try to enroll for President’s Circle status via the Amex benefits page…
+Currently, I still see my old Hertz Five Star status on my account, and when I try to enroll for President’s Circle status via the Amex benefits page…

 …I just get an error message telling me that I can’t copy across my member number correctly (which I can!).